angyts/e28/independent-study/README.md

 As well as your `Region`, this should be the same as the `AWS_REGION` setting in the `main.yml` file.

-`Bucket settings for Block Public Access`, you will have to uncheck this `Block off public access`, they will give a scary warning, But as this is meant to be a public website, you will uncheck this.
+`Bucket settings for Block Public Access`, you will have to **uncheck** this `Block off public access`.
+ You will receive a scary warning, yes but as this is meant to be a public website, you will uncheck this.

-And please do remember, anything that is deployed is fully public.
+And please do remember, anything that is deployed is in the public domain.

 ### Create a new AWS user to upload to your bucket
 AWS is able to have very minute control over permissions and we will skip the details.
 In short, we need to create an AWS user that your Github actions can use to do a `put objects` request to the bucket.